skrattaren/apf.rst/apf.rst

-In order to fully appreciate this novel it may not be necessary, but I think it will greatly add to your enjoyment and understanding, if you have seen at least one of the "Alien_" movies, and have played at least one computer shoot-em-up arcade game.
+In order to fully appreciate this novel it may not be necessary, but I think it will greatly add to your enjoyment and understanding, if you have seen at least one of the **Alien** movies, and have played at least one computer shoot-em-up arcade game.

 - [p.
 7/7] "The Mighty ScreeWee(TM) Empire(TM) is poised to attack Earth!"